dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw4p1/index.md

 </Route>
 ```

 This is just the basics, feel free to expand on this.
+For reference it might help to look back on the [routes workshop](../workshops/routing).

 ### App